ArthurMueller31/scrape-pncp/README.md

 ## 🧠 What does it do?

 This project is an **automated scraper for the PNCP (National Public Procurement Portal of Brazil)** developed in **Node.js**.
-It allows users to search for **public tenders or direct procurements** based on a keyword and **export the organized results to an Excel spreadsheet**.
+It allows users to search for **public notices or direct procurements** based on a keyword and **export the organized results to an Excel spreadsheet**.

 The tool performs the entire process automatically:

 * Accesses the PNCP using the provided search term
-* Navigates through the found tenders
+* Navigates through the found public notices
-* Extracts general information from each tender, such as:
+* Extracts general information from each public notice, such as:

-  * Tender name or direct procurement name
+  * Public notice name or direct procurement name
   * Start date for proposal submission
   * End date for proposal submission
-* Accesses the items table of each tender and collects:
+* Accesses the items table of each public notice and collects:

   * Item number
   * Description